FIXTradingCommunity/fix-orchestra-spec/v1-1/orchestra_spec.md

 example, outbound ExecutionReport(35=8) messages may have more enriched view of PartyRole(452) than is required on inbound order messages.
 Therefore, a `<codeset>` may be qualified by its `scenario` attribute.
-The default value of `scenario` is “base”, so the attribute need not be supplied if there is only one form of a codeset.
+The default value of `scenario` is "base", so the attribute need not be supplied if there is only one form of a codeset.

 Uniqueness of codeset scenarios is enforced by the XML schema, both as